tfpauly/privacy-proxy/draft-private-access-tokens.md

 enough to serve its function (see {{terms}} for more about the pieces of information):

-- The Mediator knows the Client's identity (CLIENT_ID), the Issuer being targeted (ISSUER_NAME), the period of time for which the Issuer's policy is valid (ISSUER_POLICY_WINDOW), and the number of tokens issued to a given Client for the claimed Origin in the given policy window.
+- The Mediator knows the Client's identity and learns the Client's public key (CLIENT_KEY), the Issuer being targeted (ISSUER_NAME), the period of time for which the Issuer's policy is valid (ISSUER_POLICY_WINDOW), and the number of tokens issued to a given Client for the claimed Origin in the given policy window.
 The Mediator does not know the identity of the Origin the Client is trying to access (ORIGIN_ID), but knows a Client-anonymized identifier for it (ANON_ORIGIN_ID).

 - The Issuer knows the Origin's secret (ORIGIN_SECRET) and policy about client access, and learns the Origin's identity (ORIGIN_NAME) and the number of